xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 ## Xarray Einstats

-The ArviZ project also maintains [xarray-einstats](https://einstats.python.arviz.org/en/latest/).
+The ArviZ project also maintains [xarray-einstats](https://einstats.python.arviz.org/en/latest/), which provides label-aware wrappers for the following functionalities:

+- Linear algebra (wrapping `numpy.linalg`)
-It provides label aware wrappers for linear algebra (wrapping `numpy.linalg`), statistical computations like summary statistics, random sampling or working with distributions (wrapping `scipy.stats`), and reduce and rearrange (wrapping `einops`).
+- Statistical computations like summary statistics, random sampling, or working with distributions (wrapping `scipy.stats`)
+- Reduce and rearrange operations (wrapping `einops`)

 ## Conclusion

 Xarray enables neat functionality, standardization, and simplification for Bayesian users.
-If you're a Bayesian practitioner we invite you to use ArviZ, and xarray by extension, to see how easy things are.
+If you're a Bayesian practitioner we invite you to use [ArviZ](https://python.arviz.org/), and xarray by extension, to see how easy things are.
 If you're a library developer for anything that uses numerical, consider how Xarray could help your users.
 We're quite thrilled with the capabilities of Xarray today and are excited to see what's to come in the future!